12 Ways to Improve Life After Rehab for Addiction

 9. Be Mindful of Relapse Triggers

-Being able to recognize the signs early and seek support can be an incredibly powerful tool for relapse prevention.
+Being able to recognize the early signs and seek support can be an incredibly powerful tool for relapse prevention.

 10. Practice Self-Care and Good Mental Health Habits